itsee-birmingham/standalone_collation_editor/README.md

 - **subreading** *[boolean]* - Set to true if you want readings regularised using this rule to appear as subreadings in the final edition rather than merged with the parent reading, false if not.
 - **keep_as_main_reading** *[boolean]* - Set to true if you want readings regularised with this rule to continue to appear as main readings.
 This is mostly used when you want to mark readings in some way to explain why they are different from the others rather than for genuine regularisations.

 Not all of the features make sense when combined and not all combinations will work, for example it does not make sense to mark a regularisation with a suffix to the label if you do not want to have it appear as a subreading in the final edition.
-For clarity when viewing subreading in set variants or viewing non-edition subreadings in order reading all regularisation classes applied will appear suffixed to the reading label, any which do not have 'suffixed_reading' set to true in the settings will appear in parentheses.
+For clarity when viewing subreadings in set variants or viewing non-edition subreadings in order reading all regularisation classes applied will appear suffixed to the reading label, any labels for categories that do not have 'suffixed_reading' set to true in the settings will appear in parentheses.

-An example can be seen in ```static/CE_core/js/default_setting.js```
+For an example of the javascript configuration see the [default_settings.js](https://github.com/itsee-birmingham/standalone_collation_editor/blob/master/collation/core/static/CE_core/js/default_settings.js) file.

 - #### ```ruleConditions```